WooCommerce Vs. Shopify (2021): Which is the Better eCommerce Platform?

-However, once you get past the setup and learn the basics of WordPress – along with a few extra intermediate skills – WooCommerce may provide you a far more richer experience than Shopify.
+However, once you get past the setup and learn the basics of WordPress – along with a few extra intermediate skills – WooCommerce may provide you a far richer experience than Shopify.
 One in which you also have complete command of your store versus ceding some of your autonomy over to a third-party service.

-One of the underrated aspects of any tech related product or service is the support it offers.
+One of the underrated aspects of any tech-related product or service is the support it offers.
 More and more we expect things to work.
 When they don’t, it can feel like we are straight back in the dark ages – you know the place where you couldn’t talk to your fridge and had to make friends with actual people.

 If there is one thing that web development platforms are known for, it’s their support.
 Shopify is no different.
 Their support network is immersive.
-All subscribers can dial up customer support and reach a live customer care specialist anytime, 24/7.
+All subscribers can dial-up customer support and reach a live customer care specialist anytime, 24/7.
 You can contact them via phone, email, or live chat at support.shopify.com.

 If you prefer self-service, Shopify has a vast knowledge base including common questions and answers, a very active community forum, regularly scheduled webinars, and a dedicated YouTube channel with close to 200 help videos.
 Seriously, they want you to be successful.

 There is no central support structure in place for WooCommerce, although you can reach out to their support team via email, when necessary.
-Their website also contains a lot of help and how to topics to navigate the setup and ongoing maintenance of your store.
+Their website also contains a lot of help and how-to topics to navigate the setup and ongoing maintenance of your store.

-However, due to the open source development of both WordPress and WooCommerce, your real support team lies in the countless forums, groups, and communities that use, discuss and troubleshoot the CMS and its retail plugin.
+However, due to the open-source development of both WordPress and WooCommerce, your real support team lies in the countless forums, groups, and communities that use, discuss and troubleshoot the CMS and its retail plugin.
 There is no limit to the answers available on all things WooCommerce, as long as you are willing to search for them.

 Search Engine Optimization (SEO)

-If you want your online store to rank high in Google’s (and Yahoo’s and Bing’s) organic search results than you need well-optimized SEO.
+If you want your online store to rank high in Google’s (and Yahoo’s and Bing’s) organic search results then you need well-optimized SEO.
 Both Shopify and WooCommerce excel in this area with each possessing sound structure and ample tools to let you improve your standing.